wdv4758h/pypy-extradoc/blog/draft/tornado-stm.rst

 * Amazon c3.xlarge (4 cores) running Ubuntu 14.04
-* pypy-c-r74011-stm-jit for the primes benchmark (but it has more bugs then more recent versions), and `pypy-c-r74378-74379-stm-jit <http://cobra.cs.uni-duesseldorf.de/~buildmaster/misc/pypy-c-r74378-74379-stm-jit.xz>`_ for astar benchmark (put it inside pypy source checkout at 38c9afbd253c)
+* pypy-c-r74011-stm-jit for the primes benchmark (but it has more bugs than more recent versions), and `pypy-c-r74378-74379-stm-jit <http://cobra.cs.uni-duesseldorf.de/~buildmaster/misc/pypy-c-r74378-74379-stm-jit.xz>`_ for astar benchmark (put it inside pypy source checkout at 38c9afbd253c)
 * http://bitbucket.org/kostialopuhin/tornado-stm-bench at 65144cda7a1f